espkz/pgr-gacha-sim/README.md

 - Pulling too fast will make it bug out (duh don't do that)
 - Gets a little slow because I think that's Streamlit latency (will look for a different place to host)
 - The A-rank check resets in Member Target if you swap patches (probably doesn't really matter but still)
-- Future banners in IP don't give previous unit's shards (CUB and unit)
-  - ~~But also I'm not sure how to do it so it might have to wait until sync~~
 - Target weapon and arrival banner
-  - Calibration exists but it's not visually there (because once it shows up it won't go away like what)
+  - Calibration exists but it's not visually there (because once the message shows up it won't go away like what)
   - No uniqueness for five star and below weapons (~~but uh, do people really want to see what kind of five star they got?~~)
 - Liv's banner will be **separate** — weapon and CUB too
   - Phylo Tree banner operates the same as Themed, 100% rate up but unsure when it returns